alf808/neo-depot/README.md

 #### Testing

 At this point, all of the unit tests should pass.
-You can run all of the unit tests:

 ```
 $ python -m unittest